Node.js os Module: CPU, Memory & Network Interfaces

 }

-os.networkInterfaces() returns only interfaces that have been assigned an address.
-An ethernet port that's physically connected but hasn't gotten a DHCP lease won't show up.
-Interfaces that are administratively down also don't appear.
-And the data is a snapshot - if a DHCP lease renews with a different IP after you called the function, your cached result is stale.
+The snapshot also has limits. os.networkInterfaces() returns interfaces that have assigned addresses.
+A physically connected Ethernet port without a DHCP lease does not appear.
+Interfaces that are administratively down also do not appear.
+If a DHCP lease changes after you call the function, your cached result is stale.

-IPv6 entries are common in the output even if you're not actively using IPv6.
-Most modern operating systems auto-configure link-local IPv6 addresses (fe80:: prefix) on every active interface.
-These are derived from the MAC address using the EUI-64 algorithm (or a random token on privacy-enabled systems).
-You'll typically see at least two entries per physical interface: one IPv4 and one IPv6 link-local.
+IPv6 entries are common even on systems where you did not explicitly configure IPv6.
+Modern operating systems usually auto-configure link-local IPv6 addresses with the fe80:: prefix on every active interface.
+These may be derived from the MAC address with EUI-64, or from a random token on systems with privacy addressing.
+A physical interface often has at least one IPv4 address and one IPv6 link-local address.

 Platform and Architecture